weylundbhast/Galerest/content/index.md

 East of the Mountains sits the location of [[The Seat of the Gods]], a holy site that is believed to be the final resting place of the Gods.
 ### [[Velenar]]

 Scarred by [The Titanic Wars](content/History/The%20Titanic%20Wars.md), the majority of Velenar is a barren landscape populated with small outposts of lush civilization that have flourished in the few habitable areas.
-These population centers are generally referred to as the [[Alliance of Free Cities]].
+These population centers are generally referred to as the [[content/Geography/Velenar/Alliance of Free Cities]].

 ### [[Edrim]]